aeberdinelli/express-php/README.md

 		'name'	=> $req->params->username
 	));

-	// Now in the template, you can use #{name} to get that variable!
+	// Now in jade, you can use #{name} to get that variable!
 });

 ```

 ## Request info
 - You have the body of the request in $res->body no matter if you re handling POST or PUT.
+- You have the query string under $req->query
+- You have the cookies in $req->cookies
 - You have all the request headers in $req->headers